How to Improve Your Website for More Profits

 You don’t want to be bossy, but neither can you expect your readers or potential customers to know the process of using your site or accessing your products or features.
 Having a call-to-action guides your visitors to what they need to do if they want to take advantage of what you offer.

 Call-to-actions aren’t limited to sales.
-They can be used to get readers to engage with you by leaving a comment or on social media, sign up for your newsletter and more.
+They can be used to get readers to engage with you by leaving a comment or following you on social media, sign up for your newsletter and more.
 As you create your pages, think about what you want your reader to benefit from and what you want them to do when they finish reading it.
 Then provide a call to action so they know the next step.

 6. Make It Easy to Work With You